jaldridg/EvolutionSimulator/README.md

     - Movement
         - Max speed is calculated given the creatures energy
         - Base energy cost for moving a certain distance balances high speed/low mass creatures
-- UI
-- Creatures
+    - Maturity
         - Creatures now must spend energy maturing before spending the energy to reproduce
         - Creature size changes based on how much energy has been spent maturing
+    - Size
-    - Creatures stats such as maximum health, stomach capacity, and more are affected by size
+        - Creatures stats such as maximum health, stomach capacity, and more are affected by their size
+- UI
+    - Creature color darkens as they age
+    - States added to health (Healthy, injured, dying) and food (Well fed, nourished, hungry, starving)
+    - Percent changes displayed for health and food